Skip to main content

 CTPS1 Role in Lymphocyte Proliferation

 Step Pharma has unlocked the de novo pyrimidine synthesis pathway – a challenge which has eluded cancer researchers for years.
-We have demonstrated that all cancers are addicted to CTPS1, meaning that Step Pharma’s approach may be used to treat many different types of cancer.
+We have demonstrated that all cancers exhibit a dependency on CTPS1 and that genomic loss of CTPS2 dependency, indicating that Step Pharma’s approach may be used to treat many different types of cancer.

 Our novel approach could see the highly selective treatment of cancer without the significant side effects associated with current and emerging cancer therapies.

-Driven by our deep understanding of CTPS1 biology and nucleotide synthesis, Step Pharma has discovered STP938, a first-in-class, highly selective, orally bioavailable CTPS1 inhibitor which is poised to enter clinical development in 2022.
-It is a targeted therapy that kills cancer cells while leaving healthy cells unharmed.
+Driven by our deep understanding of CTPS1 biology and nucleotide synthesis, Step Pharma has discovered dencatistat, a first-in-class, highly selective, orally bioavailable CTPS1 inhibitor.
+It is a targeted therapy that kills cancer cells while sparing healthy cells

 Inhibited CTPS1

-STP938 is a potent, highly selective, orally bioavailable CTPS1 inhibitor with greater than a 1,000 selectivity for human CTPS1 over CTPS2.
-STP938 binds to each monomer of CTPS1 mimicking CTP and thus inhibits the enzymatic activity of CTPS1.
+Dencatistat is a potent, highly selective, orally bioavailable CTPS1 inhibitor with greater than a 1,000 selectivity for human CTPS1 over CTPS2.
+Dencatistat binds to each monomer of CTPS1 mimicking CTP and thus inhibits the enzymatic activity of CTPS1.

 The de novo pyrimidine synthesis pathway.